Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Details of Experiments

 \section{Details of Experiments}

-\paragraph{Gaussian Process Model:} For both the synthetic data and the inverted pendulum experiments, we use a Gaussian Process with Mat\'ern52 kernel to model the unknown function.
-We use the \textit{Trieste} toolbox for implementation, and set the length scales and variance of the kernel to be trainable.
+\paragraph{Gaussian Process Model:} For both the synthetic data and the inverted pendulum experiments, we use a Gaussian Process with Mat\'ern$\frac{5}{2}$ kernel to model the unknown function.
+We use the \textit{Trieste} toolbox for implementation \citep{trieste2023}, and set the length scales and variance of the kernel to be trainable.
 The initial variance is set by randomly sampling two points in the domain known to be safe, and computing the variance with respect to the observed function values.
 A log-normal prior is used for both the variance and the length scales, with a standard deviation $1$.
 The means for the length scales are set to $0.2$, and that for the variance is $3$.
 The function values returned are noiseless, while the Gaussian Process regression model assumes a low noise level of $10^{-5}$ for numerical stability.
+We use the Trieste library for our implementations \citep{trieste2023}.

-\paragraph{Synthetic Data:} The domains of the functions $f_1, f_2$ and $f_3$ are set to $s \in [0,1]$ and $x \in [0,2]$.
+\paragraph{Synthetic functions:} The domains of the functions $f_{syn_1}$ and $f_{syn_2}$ are set to $s \in [0,1]$ and $x \in [0,2]$.
 For running the algorithms, the domain is discretised into a grid with $200$ linearly spaced points in each dimension.
 The optimisation is run for $100$ iterations for each algorithm.
-Each experiment is repeated 5 times, and the mean values along with the standard deviations (via error bars) are shown in Figure \ref{fig:mgpucb_bo_safe_regret}.
+Each experiment is repeated 5 times, and the mean values along with the standard deviations (via error bars) are shown.

+For the function $f_{syn_3}$, the algorithms are run for $100$ iterations, with the domain discretised into a grid with $75$ linearly spaced points in each dimension.
+The experiments are repeated $5$ times, and the mean values and standard deviations (via error bars) of the average cumulative regret are shown.

 \paragraph{Inverted Pendulum:} For this experiment, we allow the initial angle of the pendulum (denoted by $x$) to lie in $[-2\pi + \pi/36, -\pi/36]$ (where angle $0$ denotes the upright position), while the applied torque $s \in [0,1]$.
 The angle $\theta$ becomes positive after the pendulum crosses the upright position.
 We modify the reward function $f(s,x)$ as follows: